-For low network connectivity the Minimum Cost strategy increases the average number of hops, without any advantage in terms of percentage of Found connections.
+Results shown in Fig. 1 and Fig. 2 indicate that in conditions of low network connectivity the Minimum Cost strategy increases the average number of hops, without any advantage in terms of percentage of Found connections.

-Figure 2 - Average number of hops per Found connection as a function of time.
-Each curve characterized by a different dot shape corresponds to a different routing strategy (Triangle: Minimum Hop - Circle: Minimum Cost), while different dot colors correspond to different transmission ranges (Black: $R{TX} = 20$ m - White: $R{TX} = 40$ m)
+Figure 2.
+Average number of hops per Found connection as a function of time (RTX = 40 m).
+Each curve characterized by a different dot shape corresponds to a different routing strategy (Triangle: Minimum Hop - Circle: Minimum Cost), while different dot colors correspond to different connection bit rates (Black: 50 kb/s - White: 200 kb/s)